Volodymyr-M/docs/_tabs/getting-started.md

 Click on the navigation menu button and switch to **Resources** view.
 Click on the big **+** button and add a work resource to your project using **Add Resource** dialog by giving the resource some **Name**.
 Then repeat the steps to add another work resource.

-Using the navigation menu switch back to **Tasks** view, double click your first task in the list or in the Gantt chart to open **Task Properties** dialog.
+Using the navigation menu switch back to **Tasks** view, double-click your first task in the list or in the Gantt chart to open **Task Properties** dialog.

 Switch to **Resources** tab, check your first resource to assign this person to the task and save your changes.